gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

 out views for other platforms), or the view needs to know more about the data model (ultimately making your view smarter, thus requiring more GwtTestCases).
-The solution is to use generics along with a third party that abstracts any knowledge of a cell's data type, as well as how that data type is rendered.</p>
+The solution is to use generics along with a third party that abstracts any knowledge of a cell's data type, as well as how that data type is rendered.

-<p>First, we're going to rely on the fact that data types are typically
-homogeneous within column borders.
-Doing so allows us to define a ColumnDefinition abstract class that houses the any type-specific code (this is the third party mentioned above).</p>
+First, we're going to rely on the fact that data types are typically homogeneous within column borders.
+Doing so allows us to define a ColumnDefinition abstract class that houses the any type-specific code (this is the third party mentioned above).

 <pre class="prettyprint">
   public abstract class ColumnDefinition&lt;T> {